chrisoconnell/story_generator/README.md

 It works best if you copy/paste the `_defaults` dictionary from the story_generator/instructions.py file and just modify the instructions you want to override.
 Do not include instructions that you want to keep the default.

 ## Running the script
 To run the script, type `python example.py` in the command line.
-For now the title (directory containing the summaries) must be hard coded in the example.py file.
+You will be prompted to select the name of the directory that contains your summaries.